 5 of the Most Common Problems with Home Insurance Claims

-Your home was damaged in a fire or a flood and now you’re negotiating with the insurance company.
-If you are reading this article, you might just be starting the process and wondering what to expect and how to reduce your stress; or you may be further into the process and are dissatisfied with the offer the insurance company made.
+Your home was damaged in a fire or a flood, and now you’re negotiating with the insurance company.
+If you are reading this article, you might just be starting the process and wondering what to expect and how to reduce your stress; or you may be further into the process and are dissatisfied with the offer the insurance company has made.

 #1 Communicating with Your Insurance Company